 3. Chewing gum takes seven years to digest

 Don’t think so, Mum.
-Icky sticky ooey gooey bubblegum might make your hands stick to your knees, but it won’t stay in your stomach.
+Icky sticky bubblegum might make your hands sticky, but it won’t stay in your stomach.
 Chewing gum comes right out in your poop at the same speed as everything else you swallow.

 4. You have to wait an hour after eating to swim